Protecting Workbooks in Excel (And Worksheets, and Cells)

-The Protecting Workbooks in Excel tutorial is suitable for users of Excel 2010/2013/2016/2019 and Microsoft 365.
+This Protect Excel Workbook tutorial is suitable for users of Excel 2010/2013/2016/2019 and Microsoft 365.

 Objective

-Imagine the scenario.
+Imagine this scenario.
 You have spent weeks putting together a complex spreadsheet ensuring that the formulas work, it’s easy to update and nicely formatted.
 You share the spreadsheet with your team, and before you know it, mistakes have crept in, formulas have been accidentally edited or deleted, and links are broken.
 It is incredibly frustrating and creates unnecessary work for you as you attempt to rectify the mistakes.

 You have three options when it comes to protecting the entire workbook, including all worksheets contained within.